Scarlets: British & Irish Lions

-Stephen Jones was also selected for the 2005 Lions tour whilst playing for Clermont Auvergne.
+Stephen Jones was also selected for the 2005 Lions tour while playing for Clermont Auvergne, while George North was also selected for the 2017 tour while playing for Northampton Saints.
 Former Scarlets Scott Quinnell, Robin McBryde and Dafydd James were also selected for the Lions on the 2001 tour to Australia while playing for Llanelli RFC.
+Gareth Davies was brought into the 2017 Lions squad as injury cover towards the end of the tour, but did not play in any games.

-Notable former players
+Notable former internationals

 Players who have won over 20 international caps and have played for the Scarlets: